School Science Lessons

 The uranium decay series involves 14 steps as uranium decays eventually into lead.

-3. Uranium fission is a nuclear reaction used to produce energy by neutron bombardment to form krypton-89 and barium-144 and 3 neutrons that can start a chain reaction.
+3. Uranium fission is a nuclear reaction used to produce energy by neutron bombardment to form krypton-89 and barium-144 and 3 neutrons, can start chain reaction.

 The heat and radiation from the chain reaction must be controlled only by controlling the chain reaction.